 Get students to create book previews

-Book reviews are fantastic, but a another take on that is a book preview.
+Book reviews are fantastic, but a spin on that is a book preview.
 Here you can assign students the task of giving a short preview of a book that they've read.
 This can include the title, characters, and the basic plot points.
 The point is not to give too much away.

 This can then be used in conjunction with the school library.
-Print off a QR code that link to the video and have it added to the library book so that other students can scan it with their devices and get a quick preview from a peer of a book they may be considering reading.
+Print a QR code that link to the video and have it added to the library book so that other students can scan it with their devices and get a quick preview from a peer of a book they may be considering reading.

 Create a 30-second pitch

 Animoto is a great way to quickly create videos, so why not create quick ones?
 Get students to think about being concise by developing a short "elevator"-type pitch.